PAhlback/Labb2_Threads/README.md

 If one car reaches 10km that car becomes the Winner Car object in the Race properties.
 The winner is printed to the console.
 If the race is cancelled, a "no winner" message is displayed and the game ends.

+The game is started via the property "RaceIsRunning" in the Race class.
+This ensures that both cars start at the same time.
+Most is controlled via that property or via the cancellation token (also a property of Race).

+I originally set some properties and methods up for future expansion, but these have since been removed for a cleaner looking code.